Online Connectivity-aware Dynamic Deployment for Heterogeneous Multi-Robot Systems: PROBLEM DEFINITION

 Our objective is to achieve an adaptive distribution so that the overall effective utility of the robot team can be maximized and allocation to the newly discovered targets can be solved while, in addition to the required capabilities and target importance, we also consider traveling costs and connectivity constraints.
 Before the exploration, the importance of tasks along with their requirements are unknown. \textit{Notice that by exploration we mean one of the robots with sensing capability reaches the unknown task area with known position.
 We are not doing traditional exploration that maximizes the area coverage as it is out of the scope of this paper.} The importance of an unexplored task is a user-defined parameter deciding the priority of exploring new tasks comparing to staying and executing the current tasks.
 As robots start to move, they discover new targets.
 Target discovery requires at least one robot with sensing ability to visit the target $j$ to acquire the information on the targets importance $v_j$ and required capabilities $\mathbf{w}_j$.
 At every time step, the remaining requirement of task $j$, $\mathbf{r}_j$, is calculated as the original requirement $\mathbf{w}_j$ minus the sum of capabilities of all the robots that are executing the task and is lower bounded by 0.
 The discovered target's position is given as a 2-dimensional vector $\mathbf{y}_j$. \textit{Notice that the number of targets $m$ is known at every time step when solving the allocation problem, but it is not a fixed constant for the whole problem horizon because new tasks can appear in the middle of mission executions.} The goal is to minimize the weighted sum of the total remaining requirements along with the traveling distance of each robot.
 To achieve that, an optimal assignment matrix $S^*$ is produced and controls $\mathbf{u}^* \in \mathbb{R}^{2n}$ are provided to distribute the robots.
+To simplify the dynamics model, in this work, $\mathbf{u}^* \in \mathbb{R}^{2n}$ is presented as the joint control input directly on the velocity.
 The objective is expressed as

 {

 }where $h_{ij}$ is defined as $h_{ij}=\frac{1}{1+\Vert\mathbf{x}_i - \mathbf{y}_j \Vert_2}$.